 Jade hearkens back thousands of years ago, and it was used in ancient China to craft the finest objects and figures found in antiquity.
 It had a special significance, similar to that of diamonds and gold in the West, and was adored as a symbol of spirituality, purity, health, and status.

-The Chinese character for jade depicts three pieces of jade linked by a silk thread, symbolizing jade’s connection to heaven, earth, and humankind.
-The ancients believed that jade could communicate with gods, and that the will of gods was conveyed through jade.
+The Chinese character for jade depicts three pieces of jade linked by a silk thread, symbolizing its connection to heaven, earth, and humankind.
+The ancients believed that jade could communicate with gods, and that the will of gods was conveyed through it.
 Those who conformed to the will of heaven could gain the blessings of gods through jade.

 The ancients considered jade an auspicious stone